sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-05-primer-chapter9.md

             ```
 - the `.assign()` methods are available from only the **sequential** containers except `std::array`
     * it does the assignment operation with the object created by the given parameters
-- the `swap()` opeartion **doesn't copy, delete, or insert** any elements and is guaranteed to be executed at constant time
+- the `swap()` operation **doesn't copy, delete, or insert** any elements and is guaranteed to be executed at constant time
-    * the elements themselves are not swapped; internal data strucrues are swapped
+    * the elements themselves are not swapped; internal data structures are swapped
-            + however, `std::array` does exchange the elements, hence, swapping two `std::array`s requires time proportinal to the number of elements in the `std::array`
+            + however, `std::array` does exchange the elements, hence, swapping two `std::array`s requires time proportional to the number of elements in the `std::array`
     * which means, it's usually **much faster** than copying(assigning) elements from `c2` to `c1`
 - as a matter of habit, it's best to use the **nonmember** version of `std::swap()`